hellohaptik/docs_haptik/docs/admin-tools/azure-ad-login.md

 ---
-title: Azure AD login integration
+title: Azure AD SSO integration
 ---

 Azure AD integration with the Haptik platform allows the